Skip to main content

 A plain-language explanation of how media can be cryptographically verified without storing original images or videos — and why that distinction matters.

-Most systems that claim to “verify” photos or videos do so by keeping copies.
+Most systems that claim to “verify” media do so by keeping copies.
 That approach creates long-term privacy, security, and liability risks.

 Verified, Not Stored™ separates verification from retention.
-Proof is preserved.
+Record integrity is preserved.
 Originals are not.

 At capture time, a cryptographic fingerprint (hash) is generated along with a trusted timestamp and contextual metadata.
-This proves when and how the media existed — without requiring the original file later.
+This records when and how the media existed — without requiring the original file later.

 Original images and videos are deleted after the retention window.
-Verification proof remains independently verifiable.
+The record remains independently reviewable.

 Why this matters